Ursula Mueller: Biography

 Ursula Mueller graduated from Germany's Foreign Affairs Institute, receiving a Master of Arts in Public Policy and Public Administration.
 She also holds a master's degree in economics from the University of Hagen, Germany.

 In 1980, Mueller began working for the German Federal Foreign Office, she then worked for the UN as part of the German Embassy in Washington, D.C., from 2001 to 2006.
+She was the Germany's Civil Coordinator in Kosovo and Germany's Special Envoy to Afghanistan.
 From 2006 to 2009, Mueller worked as Germany's Humanitarian Coordinator managing the countries humanitarian budget.
-From 2010 to 2012, she worked as Germany's Chargée d’Affaires in Reykjavik where she coordinated a task force in response to the 2009 global Financial Crisis.
+From 2010 to 2012, she worked as Germany's Chargée d’Affaires in Reykjavík where she coordinated a task force in response to the 2008 financial crisis.
 From 2012 to 2014, she worked in Germany's Ministry of Economic Cooperation and Development.
 She has also served on the Advisory Board to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) and on the United Nations Central Emergency Response Fund.
+From 2014 to 2017 she was the Executive Director of the World Bank Group.